RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To make sure that RS servers can pass necessary communications between them, we recommend that all RS servers have all of the ports listed here open between them.
+To make sure that Redis Enterprise Software (RS) servers can pass necessary communications between them, we recommend that all RS servers have all of the ports listed here open between them.